 Originally written by Jack Neely for the Knoxville Mercury, this short story focuses on the ghostly happenings at an old double-house, actually two small antebellum houses linked by a vestibule, at 309 East Cumberland Avenue, on the eastern fringe of downtown.
 The house was torn down at the onset of Urban Renewal in 1959, but part of its story remains.

 The pilot episode, The Printer’s Devil, written and narrated by Jack Neely, tells the story of Adolph Ochs, a kid who was scared of a graveyard while he learned the ropes of of newspaper publishing here in Knoxville as a Printer’s Devil.
 The lad went on to become the founder of a major American institution, a cultural leader who changed a whole profession, established a landmark, and introduced a new way of celebrating a holiday.
 The story connects Knoxville in post-Civil War Tennessee to booming, electric New York in the 20th century.
+An extended written account of this story can be found on our Stories page.
 Length: 18.38 mins.

 Special thanks to the Aslan Foundation for programmatic support.